“The Custom of Standing Before N’ilah’s Open Ark,” in The Closing of the Gates: N’ilah, edited by Rabbi Lawrence A. Hoffman (Jewish Lights, 2018).

 Covenantal Judaism.
 Perhaps the core concept of Jewish religion is that the Jewish people exists in a covenant (brit) with God that imposes mutual obligations upon the two parties.
-In this brief statement, I describe four pillars of the covenant: Study of Torah, Practice of MItzvot, Creation of Sacred Communities, and the Pursuit of Justice.
+In this brief statement, I describe four pillars of the covenant: Study of Torah, Practice of Mitzvot, Creation of Sacred Communities, and the Pursuit of Justice.
 This essay was intended as a positive program for the constellation of congregations, camps, schools and other organizations that have historically identified with Conservative Judaism, but it intentionally addresses and includes other Jews whose practice is deeply grounded and broad minded.

 Mourning and Memory.
 After the death of my mother and teacher Phyllis B. Nevins, z”l, in 2005, I began to inquire into the origins and meaning of the standard expression of consolation, “May God comfort you among the other mourners of Zion and Jerusalem.”
 The resulting article, A Place Among the Mourners of Zion, was published in the journal Conservative Judaism in 2006, and dedicated to her memory.
 In 2001 I contributed a Kaddish Commentary 2001 to a volume edited by my colleague Rabbi Herbert Yoskowitz, The Kaddish Minyan.